Schelbert197/portfolio/_test_items/bayes_update.md

 While the sampling only in one location yielded crisp rings, moving the sensor's sampling locations while also having the sensor results change allows the belief to be narrowed down to a few key areas which is also reflected in the scale of the green bar to right of each plot as the probability increases.

 ## Closing Thoughts
-While this is very useful in the application of robotics for mapping and navigation, Bayes update has applications beyond this from predicting geographical likelihood of crime to predicting which vaccines would be most effective.
+While this is very useful in the application of robotics for mapping and navigation, Bayes' update has applications beyond this from predicting geographical likelihood of crime to predicting which vaccines would be most effective.